noo-se/noo-se.github.com/_posts/2016-09-23-road-to-reversing-0x01-where-i-come-from-and-where-i-am-at.md

 <h2>DFIR</h2>
 <p>Digital forensics comes into play when there has been an 'incident' that involves computers of some sort.
 Whether that is a suspected crime, e.g. financial crimes, leaking sensitive or copyright information; or whether it is a case of being the victim of a ransomware attack or a breach.</p>

 <p>Forensic analyst have a whole swath of tools available for them, some of them are for memory analysis and others for file analysis.
 But reversing again plays a key role when they discover an unidentified binary lurking in memory doing something suspicious.
 It is the job of a reverse engineer, who can be the same person, to figure out what this program is programmed to do and whether that is illegal or against policies / contracts and thus evidence of a hostile act.
-Or it could be solving how a ransomware has encrypted your documents and reversing the process to recover the files.</p>
+Or it could be <a href="https://digital-forensics.sans.org/blog/2014/09/09/torrentlocker-unlocked">solving how a ransomware has encrypted your documents and reversing the process to recover the files</a>.</p>

 <h2>Reversing things for fun and profit - CTFs and Crackmes</h2>